Advantages of the 3D Manual Clutch Explained

 -

-Fun Factor!
-It's challenging to quantify this advantage.
-If you love wheelies, burnouts, and donuts, and want your mini bike to feel like your dirt bike then you will love using the 3D Manual Clutch.
+Fun factor!
+If you love wheelies, burnouts, and donuts, and you want your mini-bike to feel like your dirt bike, then you will love using the 3DME manual clutch.